giltayar/bilt/docs/reference.md

 * `job`: the job to execute from the build configuration.
 If not specified, the job will be `build`.
 * `--config`: the config file to read.
 Optional, and if does not exist, will search for it, as described [above](#configuration-file).
-* `packagesToBuild`: a set of package directories or package names.
+* `packagesToBuild`: a set of package directories or shortcuts or the entire package names.
 If a directory, it MUST start with a `.` or `/` to differentiate from package names.
 Usually, packages here are a subset of packages of the packages determined by the config file's `packages` field, but theoretically, you can add to them.
 If the package is a package _name_, then they must